-Instead, a host of unknown quantities arrived in the form of Marco Silvestri, Tomasso Bianchi, Gaetano Berrardi, Mirco Antenucci, Giuseppe Bellusci, Casper Sloth and Souleymane Doukara.
+Instead, a host of unknown quantities arrived in the form of Marco Silvestri, Tomasso Bianchi, Gaetano Berardi, Mirco Antenucci, Giuseppe Bellusci (described as a “pussy” by Hockaday to The Guardian), Casper Sloth and Souleymane Doukara.

 Bellusci and Doukara initially arrived on loan, but their moves were quickly made permanent in order to make room for more temporary signings.
 Zan Benedicic, Dario Del Fabro, Adyran and Brian Montenegro filled those gaps.
 You can be forgiven for not remembering many of these names.